Skip to content

 Visit Zimpler

 Zimpler is the Pay-by-Bank challenger every Nordic casino weighs against Trustly.
 Founded in Stockholm in 2012 by Johan Friis and Kristofer Ekman Sinclair, the company connects to ~350 million bank accounts across 25 markets and processes around €2.6 billion a year.
-Zimpler GO is its Pay N Play product — instant deposits, integrated KYC, instant payouts, no chargebacks.
-Strongest in Sweden and Finland, growing in Germany, Netherlands and the Baltics, and live in Brazil with Pix as of November 2025.
-The big 2026 fact: TrueLayer acquired Zimpler in October 2025 and the deal closed on March 3, 2026, creating a 20M+ user pan-European Pay by Bank network.
-Trustpilot sits at 1.5/5 from 65 reviews — consumer complaints, not operator reviews, the same B2B2C pattern that gives Trustly a 2.9.
-The honest read: Zimpler is smaller than Trustly (~130 employees vs 880, €2.6B vs $100B+ TPV) but more accessible for mid-market Nordic operators, and the TrueLayer combination removes the scale gap.
+Zimpler GO is its Pay N Play product: instant deposits, integrated KYC, instant payouts, no chargebacks.
+It is strongest in Sweden and Finland, growing in Germany, Netherlands and the Baltics, and live in Brazil with Pix as of November 2025.
+The big 2026 fact is that TrueLayer acquired Zimpler in October 2025 and the deal closed on March 3, 2026, creating a 20M+ user pan-European Pay by Bank network.
+Trustpilot sits at 1.5/5 from 65 reviews, consumer complaints rather than operator reviews, the same B2B2C pattern that gives Trustly a 2.9.
+The short version: Zimpler is smaller than Trustly (~130 employees against 880, €2.6B against $100B+ TPV) but more accessible for mid-market Nordic operators, and the TrueLayer combination removes the scale gap.

 1.5/5 Trustpilot (65)